 AD/AE Appendix Form: Its Role in a Paper and Its Review

 All manuscripts submitted to the SC Technical Papers program must contain an AD Appendix.
-The AD Appendix describes the significant research products and other evidence needed for greater scientific and transparency of the scientific conclusions of the manuscript.
+The AD Appendix describes the significant research products and other evidence needed for greater scientific rigor and transparency of the scientific conclusions of the manuscript.
 If a manuscript’s scientific findings have no significant supporting research products or require no additional evidence in support of its scientific conclusions, the AD appendix can easily be generated to reflect this fact.
 That is, the AD form is mandatory but the author makes the determination whether additional evidence is needed for their particular scientific contribution..

 The AE Appendix is optional but authors are strongly encouraged to provide AE resources and workflows that reviewers can easily evaluate for availability, functionality, and their support for claimed key results.
 Even though the AD/AE review process strongly encourages publicly available artifacts, it is open to artifacts that are not.